University of East Anglia (UEA) Norwich Medicine Interview Questions

 How did the Norwich Medical School Interview day work?

 I went into the Norwich Medical School an hour before my interview and registered with the student help desk, where they checked all my documents and told me to have a seat.
-One of the students gave me a few tips for the interview process, practiced some common questions with me and spoke about his time at the uni.
+One of the students gave me a few tips for the interview process, practiced some common questions with me and spoke about his time at the university.

 We were called 30 minutes before the start of our interview for further instructions and registration check.
 There was an optional tour of the campus for parents and students after the interview.